zakthan/nfs_mount_point_usage_kubernetes_persistance_volumes/README.md

 Both scripts need a bastion host to run that has ssh connectivity using ssh keys to the nodes of the cluster

+Set the current context for the k8s cluster you wish to monitor before running the scripts

 Run "python3 mount_point_usage.py" for python script

 Run "./nfs_monitor_via_nodes.sh" for shell script"